open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 #### Cloudkill

-> *5th-­‐‑level conjuration*
+> *5th-­level conjuration*
 >
 > **Casting Time:** 1 action **Range:** 120 feet **Components:** V, S
 >
 > **Duration:** Concentration, up to 10 minutes

-You create a 20-­‐‑foot-­‐‑radius sphere of poisonous, yellow-­‐‑green fog centered on a point you choose within range.
+You create a 20-­foot-­radius sphere of poisonous, yellow-­green fog centered on a point you choose within range.
 The fog spreads around corners.
 It lasts for the duration or until strong wind disperses the fog, ending the spell.
 Its area is heavily obscured.